Failure to track a stable AMOC state under rapid climate change: Discussion

-According to the $B_{\mathrm{flux}}$ indicator, as determined in CMIP6 models, the AMOC starts to collapse around +2.5$^{\circ}$C warming which could be reached by around 2060 \cite{vanWesten2025e}.
-This is substantially lower than the previous threshold of +4$^{\circ}$C warming \cite{Armstrong2022} that lacks a time horizon.
-Observations show a present-day warming at the +1.5$^{\circ}$C level (2023 -- 2025, C3S/ECMWF) and, if the AMOC were to collapse at +2.5$^{\circ}$C warming in 2060, this would imply a critical warming rate of +0.29$^{\circ}$C per decade for AMOC tipping.
-This rate aligns with projected warming rates of +0.27$^{\circ}$C per decade to +0.36$^{\circ}$C per decade \cite{Hansen2023}, which at least suggests that rate-dependent effects are highly relevant for the fate of the AMOC.
-It is therefore critically important to reduce the rate of radiative forcing as quickly as possible to limit the risk of AMOC tipping.
+According to the $B_{\mathrm{flux}}$ indicator, as determined in CMIP6 models, the AMOC starts to collapse around +2.5$^{\circ}$C warming at projected warming rates, which could be reached around the year 2060 \cite{vanWesten2025e}.
+This is substantially lower than the previous estimate of +4$^{\circ}$C warming \cite{Armstrong2022} that lacks a time horizon.
+Observations show a present-day warming close to the +1.5$^{\circ}$C level (2023 -- 2025, C3S/ECMWF and \cite{Foster2026}) and, if the AMOC were to begin collapsing at +2.5$^{\circ}$C warming in 2060, this would imply a critical warming rate of +0.29$^{\circ}$C per decade.
+This rate aligns with projected warming rates of +0.27 to +0.36$^{\circ}$C per decade \cite{Hansen2023} and, also considering the effects of random variability \cite{Slyman2023}, strongly suggests that rate-dependent effects are highly relevant for the fate of the AMOC.
+It is therefore critically important to reduce the rate of radiative forcing as quickly as possible to limit the risk of an AMOC collapse.